Anxiety Assessment Tools

 Adults can express their feelings and, thanks to their fully developed brains, can better identify when their thoughts might be irrational or exaggerated.
 Children, however, may not be able to recognize or vocalize their feelings.

 Along with unique presentations for adults and children, anxiety is also comorbid and has overlapping symptoms with many other conditions.
 For instance, depression can come with irritability, sleep disturbances, fatigue, and other symptoms also associated with anxiety.
 Clinicians may also struggle to separate disordered anxiety from healthy, everyday anxieties.
-Assessments are a major part of identifying and differentiating between anxiety disorders and other disorders.
+Anxiety assessment tools are helpful for identifying and differentiating between anxiety disorders and other disorders.

 Anxiety can include everything from an acute fear of spiders to generalized anxiety disorder (GAD), which is persistent and ongoing.
 Presentation can vary among different types of anxiety, but some common signs and symptoms include: